-Emergency evacuation drills will be conducted to ensure that all occupants are aware of, trained and proficient in the emergency response procedures, assembly points and evacuation routes relevant to their working areas of the Project site.
+Emergency evacuation drills will be conducted so that all occupants are aware of, trained and proficient in the emergency response procedures, assembly points and evacuation routes relevant to theirworking areas of the Development site.

 Additionally, any person(s) with a PEEP will also participate in the evacuation exercise, following the procedures outlined in their individual plans.